 On May 31, 2013, an explosion occurred inside a residential unit in Section B, Two Serendra.
 Two Serendra is a district of Serendra, a condominium development of Serendra, Inc., a subsidiary of Ayala Land.
 It is located at the Bonifacio Global City in Taguig City.
 The incident claimed the lives of four persons, including the occupant of the unit in Section B. Initial reports indicate that the explosion may have resulted from an improper accumulation of gas inside the unit.
-A government inter agency task force investigated the incident and its findings, that the explosion was caused by an accumulation of gas inside the unit due to the lack of care by the unit renovation contractor, and the parties possibly responsible, is pending review by the Department of Justice.
+A government inter agency task force investigated the incident and its findings, that the explosion was caused by an accumulation of gas inside the unit due to the lack of care by the unit renovation contractor, and the parties possibly responsible, is still pending review by the Department of Justice as of the date of this Prospectus.